sschwetz/sschwetz.github.io/_posts/2022-05-20-clearing-interfaces-on-provision-and-aruba-os.md

 subtitle:
 tags: [aruba,aruba os,technical,2022,may]
 comments: true
+redirect_from:
+ - /2022/05/20/clearing-interfaces-on-provision-and-aruba-os/
+ - /2022/05/20/clearing-interfaces-on-provision-and-aruba-os
 ---

-Whilst troubleshooting a network issue you may need to clear counters on your AOS or Provision switches.
+Whilst troubleshooting a network issue, you may need to clear counters on your AOS or Provision switches.

 ```
 NCB1FGSW01# show int 1/48